Men's Gymnastics to Begin Home Slate vs. No. 2 Stanford Saturday

 Corrigan, a 2005 university graduate, was a four-year letter winner (2002-05), a 2005 All-American on the parallel bars and served as team captain for the 2004-05 season.
 After his time at Michigan, Corrigan trained under former world champion Vitaly Marinich at the U.S. Olympic Training Center.
 While there, he placed seventh in the all-around at the U.S. Gymnastics Championships and earned a place on the U.S. senior national team.
 In 2008, he served as the athlete ambassador at the Olympic Training Center.

 Corrigan and his wife, Rachel, is a fellow U-M graduate.
-The couple resides in Ann Arbor.
+The couple resides in Ann Arbor with their newborn son.